 Martin Schulz is a German politician from the SPD.
-He heads the Progressive Alliance of Socialists and Democrats and is President of the European Parliament.
+He heads the Progressive Alliance of Socialists and Democrats and was president of the European Parliament until 2017.

 Schulz made the headlines when he was attacked by former Italian prime minister Silvio Berlusconi in 2003, by UK MEP Godfrey Bloom in 2010 - and when he made a controversial statement in his speech to the Israeli parliament, the Knesset in 2014.
 Schulz says he fluently speaks German, English, French, Spanish, Italian and Dutch.
 On leaving the European Parliament, he intends to return to German politics for the 2017 election cycle and has been tipped as a probable cabinet minister.

 For the first time since Martin Schulz was named as the SPD's candidate for chancellor, the party has lost momentum in an opinion poll.
 The SPD has dropped one point, while support for the CDU and AfD held steady.

 The center-left SPD has been surging in polls since Martin Schulz announced he's running for chancellor, while Merkel's conservatives are losing support.
 A new poll shows growing SPD support particularly among one group.